-How can Geographic Information Systems (GIS) Improve your Business?
+Geographic Information Systems (GIS) for Business

 A geographic information system (GIS) is a database that relates any kind of informational data to a geographic location.
 In a business setting, knowing the spatial relationships between you, your customers, and your suppliers can vastly improve your profit margins and advertising campaigns.
 GIS can even help you calculate more efficient delivery routes, locate new office or retail locations, and/or identify trends in your business’s growth or decline.

 Analyze Your Customers' Whereabouts and Buying Habits

 Most businesses collect and store some sort of information from their customers.
 This could be anything from a name and phone number to an address or even their complete buying habits.
-I'm sure that you’ve used those store loyalty cards or completed customer surveys for a chance to win money before haven’t you?
-What about giving out your phone number or zip code and the checkout counter?
+I'm sure that you’ve used those store loyalty cards or completed customer surveys for a chance to win money before, haven’t you?
+What about giving out your phone number or zip code at the checkout counter?

 For example, decision makers can identify gaps in their customer base and seek to close those gaps by adding new store locations or performing targeted advertising campaigns.
 They can also analyze shopping frequency with respect to distances from the store or adjust operating hours based on the temporal distributions of the store's shoppers.

-For example, if you are a milk producer and knew that a certain area of the city bought significantly more milk than another area, you may be able to discern what types of people live there and what their needs are.
+For example, if you are a milk producer and know that a certain area of the city bought significantly more milk than another area, you may be able to discern what types of people live there and what their needs are.
 You could then make decisions about where to distribute your milk to and perhaps how to set your prices.
 You may decide to adjust milk prices for stores in the vicinity of that part of the City to capitalize on the increased demand.

 Another example of the value of spatial data is the analysis of cultural buying trends.
 Let’s say that you get output from a GIS analysis that shows that a particular area of the city buys significantly more Hispanic food items than any other part of the city.
 Business owners can then make informed decisions about what other types of food items they should be selling at the stores located in that part of the city.

 Delivery Route Optimization